BackColin and Renata Hume: Our House

 Japanese design students with Renata in 2010

 In September 2010 we had 34 Japanese design students plus their professor and this time two interpreters, so Renata showed one group round the garden while I showed the other group round the house, and then we swapped over.
 They were in England for a week to attend the London Design Festival, and had a day trip which included a visit to Hatfield House, a visit to the Letchworth Museum, a walk around Letchworth to see some of the Exhibition Cottages from the outside, and finally a chance to see ours from the inside.
-They cancelled their trip in 2011 because of the riots in London, but 40 of them (a mix of students and graduates) were back in 2012.
+They cancelled their trip in 2011 because of riots in London, but 40 of them (a mix of students and graduates) were back in 2012.

 In 2012 Renata decided she needed yet more hard landscaping — the need brought on by finding a large number of unwanted paviours (concrete bricks) in one of her clients' gardens.
 The paths to the side and door of the summer house have been redone (the latter for the third time) and the grass path to the shed has been edged with paviours.
 The last thing was (I admit) my suggestion: the grass path between the second and third circles has been replaced by paviours.